Heel Pain in the Morning with Dr. Dresher

 Do you have chronic heel pain in the morning?
-This may be due to plantar faciitis.
+This may be due to plantar fasciitis.
 Plantar fasciitis is one of the most common causes of heel pain.
 It involves inflammation of the thick band of tissue (plantar fascia) that runs across the bottom of your foot and connects the heel bone to your toes.
 This painful condition can inhibit your daily life and activities.
 Thankfully, plantar fasciitis treatment can usually be accomplished at home.

 What is causing my heel pain in the morning?